andrezwicky/imgui/docs/FAQ.md

 - The [Glossary](https://github.com/ocornut/imgui/wiki/Glossary) page may be useful.
 - The [Issues](https://github.com/ocornut/imgui/issues) and [Discussions](https://github.com/ocornut/imgui/discussions) sections can be searched for past questions and issues.
 - Your programming IDE is your friend, find the type or function declaration to find comments associated with it.
 - The `ImGui::ShowMetricsWindow()` function exposes lots of internal information and tools.
-Although it is primary designed as a debugging tool, having access to that information tends to help understands concepts.
+Although it is primarily designed as a debugging tool, having access to that information tends to help understands concepts.

 ##### [Return to Index](#index)